jakubkid/advancedLineFinding/README.md

 #### 5. Line radius and car position calculations

-Function markLines apart from identifying lines also calculates radius their radius using calculateRadius.
-In function calculateRadius first polynomial coefficients are converted from pixels to meters based on dashed line length and traffic lane width.
-Next radius is calculated at the bottom of the picture using formula:
+Apart from identifying lines function markLines also calculates radius using calculateRadius function.
+To calculate radius first polynomial coefficients are converted from pixels to meters based on dashed line length and traffic lane width.
+Next radius is calculated close to car hood (the bottom of the picture) using formula:
 Rcurve=((1+(2Ay+B)^2)^3/2)/|2A|
 The position of the car on the line is calculated as a deviation of the middle of the line from middle of the picture and converted to meters, This parameters together with detected lines are overlaid on input picture and returned.

 Lines marked on distortion corrected image:

 ![marked undistorted project image][markedUndistImage]